 In this case, you can view all publicly available MLS listings in the respective area.

-and basically it’s IDX, which helps to integrate MLS databases in third party applications (discussed already in this article of mine).
+Its IDX helps to integrate MLS databases in third-party applications (discussed already in this article).

-By supporting this system, Smarter Agent can partner with local brokers and agents and enable them to get access both to their own listings and all listings in that market.
+By supporting this system, Smarter Agent can partner with local brokers and agents, enabling them to access both their own listings and all listings in that market.

-In the case of this logo not being displayed, only 25% of the available listings will be displayed that come from respective real estate companies.
+If this logo is not displayed, only 25% of the available listings that come from respective real estate companies will be displayed.

 Smarter Agent Features and Benefits

 Whether you will use the Power App (Single App) or the Office App (Comprehensive Suite), you will have different features at your disposal.